openai-php/laravel/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 - Fill in the form below correctly.
-This will help the Pest team to understand the PR and also work on it.
+This will help the OpenAI PHP team to understand the PR and also work on it.
 -->

 ### What: